Egyptian pound steady at dollar sale, weaker at parallel market

 The central bank kept the pound at 7.5301 for five months until July, then allowed it to slide to 7.7301.
 This month, it let it weaken by another 0.20 pounds to 7.9301.

 Allowing a controlled weakening of the pound could boost exports and attract further investment, but it would also raise Egypt’s already large bill for imported fuel and food staples.
-(Reporting by Asma Alsharif, editing by Larry King)
+(Reporting by Eric Knecht; Editing by Tom Heneghan)